rackerlabs/support-how-to/content/cloud-servers/nova-agent-unix-and-rackspace-agent-windows.md

 - Setting and changing network information, such as adding Cloud Networks or setting proper IPs and routes at build time

-- Red Hat Enterprise Linux registration and Windows Activation
+- Red Hat&reg; Enterprise Linux registration and Windows activation

 ### When does nova-agent run?